 Completed applications must be returned in person to the Housing Authority during normal business hours or by US mail.
 Applications must be complete in order to be accepted by the Housing Authority for processing.
 If an application is incomplete, the Housing Authority will return the application to the family and it will not be accepted until it is completed.

 The Housing Authority will place all eligible families that apply for public housing on a waiting list.
 When a unit becomes available, the Housing Authority will select families from the waiting list in accordance with HUD requirements and Housing Authority policies as stated in its Admissions and Continued Occupancy Policy and the annual plan.

 Placement on the waiting list does not indicate that the family is, in fact, eligible for admission.
-Applicants will be placed on the waiting list according to the Housing Authority preference(s) and the date and time their complete application is received by the Housing Authority.
+Applicants will be placed on the waiting list according to date and time of their completed application being submitted.